Multifit algorithm: Example

 so the last two chores remain unallocated.

+Optimal value guarantee

 Using a more sophisticated threshold calculation, it is possible to guarantee to each agent at most 11/9≈1.22 of his optimal value if the optimal value is known, and at most 5/4≈1.25 of his optimal value (using a polynomial time algorithm) if the optimal value is not known.

+Using more elaborate arguments, it is possible to guarantee to each agent the same ratio of MultiFit.